45an/Team-Koala---Weather-App/README.md

 # Team-Koala---Weather-App
-A group project for Weather Application with REST API and React.
+A group project for Weather application with REST API and React.